- Translational Core Laboratories

 Pre-Clinical and Research Vector Products

 The Cincinnati Children's Hospital Medical Center Viral Vector Core at the Division of Experimental Hematology and Cancer Biology offers production of research-grade retroviral and lentiviral vectors, generation of stable producer lines, and non-GMP quality control testing including vector titer by functional assay FACS or PCR, mycoplasma, and sterility testing.
-To date, the research Viral Vector Core has provided over five thousand viral vector preps to 120 investigators at 21 institutions locally, nationally and internationally.
+The research Viral Vector Core has provided viral vector preps to institutions locally, nationally and internationally.

 The Viral Vector Core has been listed as a shared resource of the Ohio State Comprehensive Cancer Center (OSUCCC)-Cincinnati Children's Cancer Consortium.
-Vector development is provided in collaboration with Dr. Axel Schambach and Prof. Dr. Christopher Baum, at the Department of Experimental Hematology at the Hannover Medical School in Hannover, Germany.
+Vector development is provided in collaboration with Dr. Axel Schambach at the Department of Experimental Hematology at the Hannover Medical School in Hannover, Germany.